Posted on May 06, 2001

 Here is what my strategy was for yesterday's Kentucky Derby, the greatest horse race in the world.
 I also posted at daily racing Form my four trifectas:

-It was the result of running BELLBET.EXE and HORSES.EXE (with mandatory combinations of favorites and eliminating trifectas of long shots).
+It was the result of running BELLBET and HORSES (with mandatory combinations of favorites and eliminating trifectas of long shots).

 Unfortunately, I didn't have a history of the Kentucky Derby horse races by post numbers.
 I don't really care about the names.
 Horseracing is very much a random event, almost like a lottery draw.
 Handicapping plays a role, however.
 Therefore knowing the past results by betting order can further improve the chances to win serious money at horseracing.